© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wick Down Farm earthwork is a scheduled monument protected by Historic England under reference 1003250.
 View the official record →

-Wick Down Farm earthwork is a prehistoric monument located in Wiltshire.
+Wick Down Farm is a Neolithic earthwork located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003250.

 Wick Down Farm earthwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003250.